-The Watkins Glen Area Chamber of Commerce is committed to ensuring the success of our local farmers and food producers, as well as building connections between our farms and our buyers (restauranteurs, chefs, bed and breakfast owners, and more).
-The Harvest Schuyler Initiative was born from this commitment and it is generously sponsored by Alternatives Federal Credit Union and the Schuyler County Farm Bureau.
+The Watkins Glen Area Chamber of Commerce is committed to ensuring the success of our local farmers and food producers, as well as building connections between our farms and our buyers (restaurateurs, chefs, bed and breakfast owners, and more).
+The Harvest Schuyler Initiative was born from this commitment, is generously sponsored by Alternatives Federal Credit Union and the Schuyler County Farm Bureau, and is now managed by Cornell Cooperative Extension Schuyler County, Details cited below reflect standard operating procedures in the past, some of which may evolve in 2020 and beyond, but many of which will likely remain intact.
+Contact Cornell Cooperative Extension Schuyler County with additional questions here.

 hARVEST SCHUYLER initiative components

 1) Weekly E-Newsletters: during the produce season a weekly newsletter goes out to a select mailing list, featuring classified-style listings of available produce from area farmers as well as items that chefs and bed and breakfast owners are seeking.
-Schuyler County farms and producers may submit content and chefs/bed and breakfast owners/restauranteurs may submit "items wanted" for these newsletters free of charge!
-For details, contact Meredith Williams at the Chamber: 607-535-4300 or firstname.lastname@example.org.
+Schuyler County farms and producers may submit content and chefs/bed and breakfast owners/restauranteurs may submit lists of wanted items for these newsletters free of charge!

-2) A November Social Event: featuring a menu of small plates and drinks prepared with as many local ingredients as possible.
+2) November Social Event: featuring a menu of small plates and drinks prepared with as many local ingredients as possible.
 This event is always a sell-out with very limited seating.
-A 2018 date will be announced in late summer 2018.

-3) A January Networking Event: Farmer-Buyer Speed Networking.
-The 2018 event will be held on Monday, January 29, 2018 from 6:00 pm to 8:00 pm.
+3) January Networking Event: Farmer-Buyer Speed Networking.
 The objective is to make connections between farmers who offer produce, meat, cheese, and more, and those who are looking to source these ingredients locally.
-Restaurants and buyers will be seated at tables around the room, with signage indicating what they are looking to source and purchase locally.
-Farmers and producers will then circulate from table to table, discussing what they grow, what they could potentially grow, and more.
+Farmers and producers will be seated at tables around the room, with signage indicating what they are looking to source and purchase locally.
+Restaurants and buyers will then circulate from table to table, discussing what they grow, what they could potentially grow, and more.
 When the bell rings, attendees will move on to the next table.
-To RSVP, email or call Membership Services Manager Meredith Williams: email@example.com or 607-535-4300.

 more about our sponsorS